Forcepoint/fp-NGFW-SMC-python/README.rst

 -------

-Included are a variety of test example scripts that leverage the API to do various tasks in /examples
+Included are a variety of test example scripts that leverage the API to do various tasks in `smc/examples <https://github.com/Forcepoint/fp-NGFW-SMC-python/tree/master/smc/examples>`__ directory

 Basics
 ------